We’re thankful that there are always plants to clean the air that we breathe.

-When we think about air pollution, we usually picture smoke and fumes from vehicles and industry, rather than the air inside.
-However, depending on where you live and work, the air you breathe in your home or office could be dirtier than the air outside and putting you at risk of a number of health problems.
+When we think about air pollution these days in Sydney, we usually picture smoke and fumes from bushfires, vehicles and industry, rather than the air inside.
+However, depending on where you live and work, the air you breathe in your home or office could be dirtier than the air outside, which puts you at a greater risk of developing a number of health problems.

 Indoor air pollution is a growing concern in Australian homes and workplaces.
-Studies have shown that levels of toxins including carbon dioxide, carbon monoxide, formaldehyde, benzene and other VOCs are higher indoors than outdoors.
+Studies have shown that levels of toxins from harmful chemicals including carbon dioxide, carbon monoxide, formaldehyde, benzene and other VOCs are higher indoors than outdoors.

-This indoor air pollution is caused by cleaning products, perfumes, air fresheners, materials in the building such as paint and carpets, secondhand tobacco smoke, mould, dust, and other contaminants.
+This indoor air pollution is caused by cleaning products, perfumes, air fresheners, materials in the building such as paint and carpets, secondhand tobacco smoke, toxic chemicals, mould, dust, and other contaminants like bushfire smoke.

 Have you ever got a headache from paint fumes or someone wearing overpowering perfume?
 These are obvious signs that indoor air pollution is affecting your health, albeit temporarily.